RynKings/wabotjs/README.md

 }

 textListener(listen, false, true, /^.hi(?: |$)(.*)/, false, false);
+// textListener having some parameters
+// func: *Decorator function*
+// incoming: *Receiving message from user*
+// outgoing: *Receiving message from self user*
+// pattern: *for command*
+// mode: *for switch mode*
+// owners: *for filter the user*
 ```

 To make it easier if there is an Error Change in `data/setting.json` by using your number or with the ID Groups: